dylan7474/openaiChat/README.md

   toggle.
 Each conversation prepends the fetched snippets to the prompt history and the transcript shows the resulting links.
 * You can also query aiChat directly from the command line with `curl http://127.0.0.1:4000/diagnostics` to view the same configuration JSON that the browser uses.
+* Use `./openaichat --probe-search` to check connectivity from the host machine without starting the server.
+It prints troubleshooting tips and a ready-to-copy `curl` command that mirrors aiChat's request headers.

 ## Using the web UI
 1. Browse to the printed URL after starting the server.